kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 ###### Will enabling / using this feature result in any new API calls?

 No new periodic or per-pod calls.
-The kubelet's node status already carries declared features, and the `PodResizeInProgress` condition is already maintained by the in-place resize machinery — this KEP only changes the message it carries.
-A `ScaleDownGracePeriodNotHonored` event is emitted only when a node cannot honor a grace period, which is not part of normal operation.
+The kubelet's node status already carries declared features, and the `PodResizeInProgress` condition is already maintained by the in-place resize machinery — this KEP only changes how long it stays set.

 ###### Will enabling / using this feature result in introducing new API types?